layilin/SP23-33852/_texts/sc-page032.md

 - May constantly bedew them: so shall they
 - Avoid those ails, which else their manhood kill.

-- SIX times the changeful moon must blunt her horns,
+- SIX times the changeful moon must blunt her horns,[^f32n1]
 - And fill with borrowed light her silvery urn;

+[^f32n1]: The pointed ends of the crescent moon are sometimes referred to as its horns.
+Grainger thus means that six moons or months must pass.

 ---